 The robot struggled at times with the drypoint due to the pressure needed to engrave the material.
-This was observable by the motors not achieving their target positions.
-The drypoint printing method, where no acid bath is used, also meant that it was much more difficult to acquire a variation in printed line depth and therefore hard ground etching was considered more complementary.
+The printing method, where no acid bath is used, also meant that it was much more difficult to acquire a variation in printed line depth and therefore hard ground etching was considered more complementary.